 - To be informed about the outcome of any investigation by the College, including any disciplinary action against the accused.

 - To be afforded alternative class assignment if requested and reasonably available.

 - To be given a copy of the College’s sexual assault policy.
 Individuals have the right to have any questions about College policy and the College judicial process answered.

-The effective date of this procedure is January 6, 2014.
+The original effective date of this procedure shall be January 6, 2014.